pingcap/docs-cn/v2.1/reference/sql/statements/modify-column.md

 * Making multiple changes in a single `ALTER TABLE` statement is not currently supported.
 * Only certain types of data type changes are supported.
 For example, an `INTEGER` to `BIGINT` is supported, but the reverse is not possible.
 Changing from an integer to a string format or blob is not supported.
+* Modifying precision of the `DECIMAL` data type is not supported.

 ## See also